 Situated on the coast of the Vale in South Wales is ‘Barrybados’, or so it’s affectionately been nicknamed by the locals – there’s even a twitter account.
 In the 20th century it was home to a thriving Butlins holiday resort and pleasure park filled with amusement rides.
 After a period of decline, Barry Island has been redeveloped with a new seafront and investment into the pleasure park.

-Skirting the shoreline is also the Wales Coast Path – head east you’ll find Barry Docks, head west you’ll wind up in Porth Kerry beach and park.
-The route has been featured on BBC Wales’ Weatherman Walking (see more).
+Along the seafront is the Wales Coast Path that links together the entire Welsh coast – head east and you’ll find Barry Docks, head west and you’ll wind up in Porthkerry beach and park.
+This section of Welsh coastline has been featured on BBC Wales’s Weatherman Walking (walking route map here).